Frederic Morgan, 5th Baron Tredegar: Inheritance

-It was Morgan's son's ambition to make Tredegar House his residence "on a modest scale in view of the prevailing conditions".
-Despite this, Tredegar House was sold in 1951, and John Morgan's liquidation of the remaining Welsh estates, and death without issue in 1962, resulted in the end of the Morgans of Tredegar, a social and political dynasty that had ruled South Wales for 500 years.
+John Morgan told the press that he would make Tredegar House his residence "on a modest scale in view of the prevailing conditions".
+Despite this, the property was sold in 1951, and John Morgan's sale of the remaining 53,000-acre Tredegar Estate in 1957, and death without issue in 1962, signalled in the end of the Morgans of Tredegar.